Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Network data assimilation

 At any time $t$, each node $i$ is in one of the six health and vital states $S_i(t)$, $E_i(t)$ etc.\ of the SEIHRD model (see Methods).
 Network DA learns about the probabilities $\langle S_i(t) \rangle$, $\langle E_i(t) \rangle$, etc.\ of finding an individual node $i$ at time $t$ in each of the different states.
 We adopt a sequential Bayesian learning approach that propagates an ensemble of individual probabilities $\langle S_i(t) \rangle$, $\langle E_i(t) \rangle$, etc.\ across the network and periodically updates them and the SEIHRD model parameters with new data \cite{Anderson01a,Shaman12a,Pei18a,Li20a}.
-Data falling within a DA window of length $\Delta$ (typically $\Delta \approx 1~\mathrm{day}$) are incorporated into the model by adjusting the ensemble to minimize the misfit to the data in the window.
+Data falling within a DA window of length $\Delta$ (typically, $\Delta \approx 1~\mathrm{day}$) are incorporated into the model by adjusting the ensemble to minimize the misfit to the data in the window.
 An interval $\Delta$ later, the updating procedure is repeated (see Methods for details).
 Such DA cycles and the underlying algorithms are used daily in weather forecasting to estimate up to $10^9$ variables characterizing the state of the atmosphere; they easily scale to network epidemiology models with millions of nodes or more.
 Essentially all types of data and their error characteristics can be assimilated with this approach, even data that are less sensitive to infectiousness, such as readings of heart rates \cite{Radin20a} or body temperatures \cite{Bielecki20a,Quer21l} (Fig.~\ref{f:Network_DA_Schematic}).

-\section{Synthetic Network for Proof-of-Concept}
+\section{Synthetic network for proof-of-concept}

-To demonstrate the methods, we construct a large synthetic contact network with $N=97,942$ nodes and about 1 million connections among them.
+To illustrate the methods with simulated data in a computational proof-of-concept, we construct a large synthetic contact network with $N=97,942$ nodes and about 1 million connections among them.
 The network has typical characteristics of a human contact network.
-It has a time-dependent contact rate minimum at night and a maximum midday, and it has a connectivity (degree) distribution similar to human networks: there are many individuals with few connections and a few highly connected individuals who are more likely to become superspreaders \cite{Endo21a} (Fig.~\ref{f:network_degrees}).
-The network also contains a block representing hospitals, where hospitalized patients are connected to healthcare workers, who in turn are connected to the community in the rest of the network.
-However, the present network omits some features of human contact networks, such as household, workplace, and school structures.
+It has a time-dependent contact rate minimum at night and a maximum midday, and it has a connectivity (degree) distribution similar to human networks: there are many individuals with few connections and a few highly connected individuals who are more likely to become superspreaders \cite{Endo21a} (Figs.~\ref{f:network_degrees}, \ref{f:dynamic_contact_network}).